PyTables/PyTables/doc/source/usersguide/tutorials.rst

     >>> print "  atom: ==>", pressureObject.atom
       atom: ==> Float64Atom(shape=(), dflt=0.0)

-Observe that we have used the :meth:`File.getNode` method of the File class to access a node in the tree, instead of the natural naming method.
+Observe that we have used the :meth:`File.get_node` method of the File class to access a node in the tree, instead of the natural naming method.
 Both are useful, and depending on the context you will prefer one or the other.
-:meth:`File.getNode` has the advantage that it can get a node from the pathname string (as in this example) and can also act as a filter to show only nodes in a particular location that are instances of class *classname*.
+:meth:`File.get_node` has the advantage that it can get a node from the pathname string (as in this example) and can also act as a filter to show only nodes in a particular location that are instances of class *classname*.
 In general, however, I consider natural naming to be more elegant and easier